 They shall come with weeping, and with supplications will I lead them: I will cause them to walk by the rivers of waters in a straight way, wherein they shall not stumble: for I am a father to Israel, and Ephraim is my firstborn.

 Hear the word of the Lord, O ye nations, and declare it in the isles afar off, and say, He that scattered Israel will gather him, and keep him, as a shepherd doth his flock.

-For the Lord hath redeemed Jacob, and ransomed him from the hand of him that was stronger than he." -Jeremiah 31:7-11
+For the Lord hath redeemed Jacob, and ransomed him from the hand of him that was stronger than he.

-We can clearly see that this is a worldwide regathering, as it references the north country and the coasts of the earth.
-We also see that this is a clear regathering in faith, as they are described as the righteous remnant returning with much weeping and supplications, or repentant prayers.

-Later in this same chapter, we're shown the prophetic promise of the outpouring of the New Covenant upon Israel.
-After God describes the 2nd and Final Regathering of Israel at length, He then introduces the promise of a New Covenant in Verses 31-34.
-So, the context is that Israel will receive this New Covenant after their 2nd and Final Regathering.
-We know this takes place as the Kingdom Age is established.
-Verses 31-34 say...
+We can see that this is a worldwide regathering, as it references the north country and the coasts of the earth.
+We also see that this is a regathering in faith, as those being gathered are described as the righteous remnant returning with much weeping and supplications, or repentant prayers.
+This account is then elaborated on for the next twenty verses.
+Following this, we're then shown the prophetic promise of the outpouring of the New Covenant upon Israel in Verses 31-34.
+So, the context reveals that Israel will receive this New Covenant after their second and final regathering in the Kingdom Age.
+Verses 31-34 say:

-"Behold, the days come, saith the Lord, that I will make a new covenant with the house of Israel, and with the house of Judah:
+Behold, the days come, saith the Lord, that I will make a new covenant with the house of Israel, and with the house of Judah: